Pleasanton, California: State and Federal

 Pleasanton has 44,099 registered voters with 17,021 (39.2%) registered as Democrats, 11,338 (25.7%) registered as Republicans, and 13,867 (31.4%) Decline to State voters.

 Education

-In the majority of Pleasanton, the public schools are part of the Pleasanton Unified School District.
+For the majority of Pleasanton, the public schools are part of the Pleasanton Unified School District.
 Pleasanton USD formed in 1988 when the school districts of Pleasanton and Dublin unified along city lines.
-A very small portion of Pleasanton is in the Livermore Valley Joint Unified School District.
+A very small portion of Pleasanton lies in the Livermore Valley Joint Unified School District.